-The long fur that grows around the legs, the underbody, the neck, and on the back and tail is especially prone to matting.
-As such, the reason why regular brushing is so essential is because of matting.
+The long fur that grows around the legs, the underbody, the neck, and on the back and tail is especially prone to matting (getting tangled up).
+As such, the reason why regular brushing is so essential is due to the potential for matting.

 Tangled fur causes pain to your dog when combing or brushing, so make sure you watch out for it.
 If your Golden suddenly jerks or shrieks, they’re likely in pain.
+Also, if it’s difficult to brush, then it’s most likely matting.
 It’ll be obvious.